DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 > Note: The menu items and additional fields on existing menu items are only available where additional licensed feature **Finance utilities - AR utilities** is enabled.

+## Functionality

+Customer remittance import includes the following functionality:
+- Periodic import from ftp, sftp or Azure blob storage.
+- Decryption of import files supported.
+- Remittance custom format mapping.
+- Creates a customer payment journal with option to automatically post.
+One file = One customer payment journal.
+- Option to attach the original file to created customer payment journal.
+- Filter on customer payment journal to view journals created via the periodic task.
+- Ability to use the following methods to obtain D365 customer account:
+    - Customer reference number
+    - Invoice number
+- If D365 customer account can't be found, option to use an Error customer account.
+- If invoice can't be settled, option to create payment journal line as prepayment.

 ## Prerequisites
 The following setup are prerequisites for the Customer remittance import